 The 14th Century.
 Behmen and Felson have joined up to fight for the Crusades in the Holy Land.
 After killing a woman, Behmen becomes sickened with the senseless slaughter of innocents that goes on in the name of God.
 He and Felson renounce the fight and turn their backs on the church.
 Passing through a town, they are arrested for desertion.
 They are taken before a Cardinal who is dying of the Black Plague.
 He asks them to perform a service in return for their freedom from execution – to escort a witch to the monastery of Severac where a ritual can be conducted that will remove the curse of the plague that she has brought upon the land.
 Behmen agrees so long as the witch is guaranteed a fair trial once she arrives.
 They set out, guided by the swindler Hagamar and accompanied by the priest Debelzaq, who the witch accuses of torturing her, and the earnest young Kay who joins to earn the right to be a knight.
 Debelzaq warns that the witch will use their weaknesses against them.
 Behmen believes in the witch’s innocence but soon members of the group start dying.

 Nicolas Cage has become an actor whose presence, no matter the genre, can fairly much guarantee a bad movie – or at the very least an empty-headed film.
-Look at the stack of evidence – Vampire’s Kiss (1988), Zandalee (1991), Con Air (1997), City of Angels (1998), Captain Corelli’s Mandolin (2001), the National Treasure films, The Wicker Man (2006), Ghost Rider (2007), Next (2007), Bangkok Dangerous (2008), Knowing (2009), Left Behind (2014), Pay the Ghost (2015) and The Humanity Bureau (2017).
+Look at the stack of evidence – Vampire’s Kiss (1988), Zandalee (1991), Con Air (1997), City of Angels (1998), Captain Corelli’s Mandolin (2001), the National Treasure films, The Wicker Man (2006), Ghost Rider (2007), Next (2007), Bangkok Dangerous (2008), Knowing (2009), Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020).
 There are undeniable exceptions such as his early work with cousin Francis Ford Coppola or David Lynch’s Wild at Heart (1990), made before Cage was a big name, and times that Cage has taken a chance with material such as Bringing Out the Dead (1999), Adaptation.
 (2002) and Lord of War (2005).
 Throughout all of these, Cage plays with the same stolidity – summoning up a faux moral outrage, furrowing his brow and lowering his voice to denote intensity.
 There are not many other actors whose presence alone dooms a film to a certain category.

 Season of the Witch – not to be confused with either the video-release retitle of George Romero’s suburban witchcraft film Jack’s Wife/Season of the Witch/Hungry Wives (1972) or Halloween III: Season of the Witch (1982) – follows Nicolas Cage’s most recent attempts to intrude into the fantasy genre, coming straight after the previous summer’s equally lame The Sorcerer’s Apprentice (2010).